The Passenger (1975 film): Plot

-David Locke (Jack Nicholson) is a television journalist making a documentary film about post-colonial Africa.
-In order to finish the film, he is in the Sahara in northern Chad seeking to meet with and interview rebel fighters who are involved in the Chadian Civil War.
-Struggling to find rebels to interview, he is further frustrated when his Land Rover gets stuck on a sand dune.
-After a long walk through the desert back to his hotel, a thoroughly dispirited Locke discovers that an Englishman (Robertson), who has also been staying in the same hotel, and with whom he had struck up a casual friendship, has died overnight in his room from a heart condition.

-Locke decides to switch identities with Robertson.
-Posing as Robertson, Locke reports his own death at the front desk, where the hotel manager mistakes Locke for Robertson, and the plan goes off without a hitch.
+David Locke is a disaffected television journalist in northern Chad, looking to interview rebel fighters who are involved in the civil war.
+Struggling to find interviewees, he is further frustrated when his Land Rover gets stuck in a sand dune after being abandoned there by guides.
+After a long walk through the Sahara back to his hotel, an exhausted Locke discovers that a fellow guest (Robertson), an Englishman with whom he had struck up a casual friendship, died in his room of a heart attack that same night.
+Locke decides to switch identities with Robertson, whom he greatly resembled, and reports his own death at the front desk, the plan going off without a hitch.
+Locke collects Robertson's belongings, which include a pistol, an appointment book and passport.
+He alters the passport to carry his own photo.

-In London, Locke's wife Rachel (Jenny Runacre) has been having an affair with a man named Stephen (Steven Berkhoff).
-Rachel feels guilt-ridden and torn when she is informed of her husband's death, which we see reported in a newspaper obituary.
-She approaches Locke's friend, Martin (Ian Hendry), a television producer, in an attempt to get in touch with Robertson to try and learn more about her husband's last days.
-Meanwhile, Locke, posing as Robertson, has flown to Munich with the dead man's belongings, including his appointment book, which directs him to a locker in the airport.
-It contains a document wallet with a price-list and several photocopied pages illustrating armaments.
-After leaving the airport, and apparently acting on a whim, Locke follows a white horse and carriage to a wedding in a baroque chapel, where he waits at the back of the congregation.
-Once the wedding has finished and the guests have gone, two men who were observing Locke at the airport enter and ask why he did not contact them at the airport.
-They ask for "the documents."
+In London, Locke's unfaithful wife Rachel becomes guilt-ridden when she learns of her husband's "death".
+She approaches his friend, a BBC producer named Knight, to track down Robertson and learn about Locke's purported last days.
+Locke, having flown to Munich, finds an airport locker which contains a folder with a price-list and several photocopied pages illustrating armaments.
+Acting on a whim, he follows a white horse and carriage to a wedding in a baroque chapel, where he waits at the back of the congregation.
+Once the wedding finishes, two men who observed Locke at the airport confront him and ask for "the papers".
 After Locke hands them the papers from the locker, they give him an envelope of money and tell him that the second half is to be paid in Barcelona.
-It becomes apparent that Robertson was gun-running for the same rebels whom Locke had been trying to contact in the Sahara.
+It becomes apparent that Robertson was an arms dealer for the same rebels whom Locke had been trying to contact in Chad.